dreyfus92/astro-portfolio/README.md

 ## 🚀 Project Structure

-Inside of your Astro project, you'll see the following folders and files:
+Inside of my Astro project, you'll see the following folders and files:

 ```bash
 ├── public/